 No challenge is too great for God.
 He breaks down every barrier and helps us to overcome and triumph in dire situations and conditions.

 All He wants is our brokenness, humility and willingness to love and serve Him with no reservation.
-The baby steps we take today will lead us to great mountains and deep valleys all for the glory of the risen King.
+The baby steps we take today will lead us into boundless trajectories.
+The Lord leads us to conquer great mountains.
+He is with us when we are in the depth of deepest valley.

 No comments: